NCAR/DART/docs/pages/Getting_Started.md

 !TRACER_CONCENTRATION,         QTY_TRACER_CONCENTRATION,  COMMON_CODE
 !TRACER_SOURCE,                QTY_TRACER_SOURCE,         COMMON_CODE
 !MEAN_SOURCE,                  QTY_MEAN_SOURCE,           COMMON_CODE
-!SOURCE_PHASE,                 QTY_SOURCE_PHASE,          COMMON_CODE
+!OI_SEA_SURFACE_TEMPERATURE,   QTY_TEMPERATURE,           COMMON_CODE
 !
 END DART PREPROCESS KIND LIST
 ~~~

 The first column is the specific observation type and should be unique.
 The
-second column is the generic observation quantity and must match the list of
+second column is the generic quantity and must match the list of known
+quantities in `obs_kind_mod.f90`.
+The first and second column often match, but
+as shown in the last line this need not be the case.
+The third column must be
+the keyword COMMON_CODE which tells the preprocess program to automatically
+generate all necessary interface code for this type.

-known quantities in `obs_kind_mod.f90`.
-(To add a new quantity, the
+:dart: *NOTE*: to add a new quantity, the
 `DARTHOME/assimilation_code/modules/observations/DEFAULT_obs_kind_mod.F90` file
-must be edited to include a unique integer identifier for the quantity.)
-The
+must be edited to include a unique integer identifier for the quantity.
-third column must be the keyword COMMON_CODE which tells the preprocess program
-to automatically generate all necessary interface code for this type.

 <span id="complexObs" class="anchor"></span> [](#complexObs)
 ### Obs definitions for observations needing special handling